Eating Disorder Recovery During Stressful Times

 Emily Formea is a writer and coach passionate about eating disorder recovery, food freedom, and self-love.
-She is the author of Gaining a Life – The Untold Story of my Eating Disorder & Recovery and the host of the To The Girl podcast.
+She is the author of Gaining a Life: The Untold Story of My Eating Disorder & Recovery, available on Amazon, and the host of the To The Girl podcast.
 To learn more about Emily, visit her website, and find her on Facebook, Instagram, and YouTube.

 Your eating disorder THRIVES off stress.

 When do you feel most likely to restrict?
 When do you feel most likely to binge?
 When do you feel most likely to make yourself sick, start a new diet, limit your food, binge in secret, weigh yourself, weigh yourself again?

 When you are stressed, my love.
 I know this because I do the exact same thing.

 During times of stress, we want to have a constant.
 It’s human nature.
 We like routine, we like constants, we like ‘norms’ and ‘usuals’—and if you’re a bit more wound-up than the average person, like I am, then you also like control.

 We love being in control.
 It brings us a sense of balance and self-management.
 When we feel most out of control with our emotions or the world around us, we want to control something to make up for it.

 Eating disorders bring a false perception of control.
 They make us feel like we’re safe, we’re accomplished, we’re secure.
 Because they trick us into believing that control is synonymous with calculation.